abyrd/biofeed/README.md

 # Biofeed

-## UDP rebroadcast of Bluetooth heart rate sensor data
+## Rebroadcast Bluetooth heart rate sensor data as UDP Open Sound Control (OSC) messages

-This is a basic example of interfacing with a bluetooth single-lead ECG device (heart rate monitor).
-The data received are rebroadcast over UDP for consumption by other devices on the same IP network.
-My intended use case is in biofeedback experiments.
-Specifically, I intend to create plugins that read this stream and produce modulation signals for a modular synthesizer.
+This Python script interfaces with a bluetooth single-lead ECG device (heart rate monitor) and rebroadcasts the data over UDP for consumption by other devices on the same IP network.
+The intended use case is in biofeedback experiments where this stream is used to produce modulation signals for synthesizer patches.
+This also serves as a place to collect code fragments, notes, and examples on Bluetooth and OSC messaging.

+# Interfacing with Audio Software

+Rather than send packets with an ad hoc format such as raw bytes, the data are encoded as Open Sound Control messages[1], which are understood by software like Native Instruments Reaktor.

+In Reaktor the OSC settings are located under the File menu.
+You must click the OSC Activate checkbox at the top of this settings window to begin receiving OSC messages.
+Although Reaktor displays the IP address of your network interface, it should also receive messages sent by this script on the loopback interface.
+The port should be set to 5005.
+Once this is set up, you can add a module to your patch: Built-in Modules -> OSC -> OSC Receive.
+In the Connect tab of that module, you can select `/h10/hr` for heart rate in BPM or `/h10/rr` for ECG R-R intervals.

+Unfortunately I do not yet have a way to get the data into the Bitwig Grid.

+# Interfacing with the Heart Rate Sensor

 I do not have much experience interfacing with Bluetooth devices, so rather than diving into platform-specific calls to OS Bluetooth services, I wanted to begin with a cross-platform library in Python.
 The code here was written for the Polar H10 because this is the device I have on hand.
 It has only been tested with this device, but certain aspects of the code should work with other heart rate devices.